joshnsolomon/metronome/README.md

 ./installer.sh
 ```

-It should be there under a folder called dist.
+The app should be there under a folder called dist.